knulli-cfw/knulli.org/docs/faq/troubleshooting.md

 ### Q: I have Garlic with my ROMs/BIOSes on the second SD card.
 Is it possible to reuse that card for KNULLI?

-A: By default KNULLI expects a different name for the ROM folders and their location, but thanks to @XQuader there's a script that creates the compatible configuration for KNULLI based on the Garlic structure.
+A: By default, KNULLI expects a different name for the ROM folders and their location, but thanks to @XQuader there's a script that creates the compatible configuration for KNULLI based on the Garlic structure.
 You can read more about it on [this Reddit post](https://www.reddit.com/r/RG35XX/comments/12zxs8t/how_to_get_garlicos_roms_folders_working_in/).

 ---

-### Q: The installation seems to be running, I can see it's expanding the partition but it's taking too long
+### Q: The installation seems to be running; I can see it's expanding the partition but it's taking too long

 A: Expanding and booting the first time with a 64GB SDCARD takes about 1 to 1:30 minutes.
 If your SDCARD is larger it may take much longer, however, if it goes beyond 5 minutes, chances are that something didn't go well.
 Just press reset and the system will continue.
-If that's the case, the partition may have not been expanded.
+If that's the case, the partition may not have been expanded.
 For that you will need to manually expand the card on your PC/Mac/Linux.

 ---